The Software Engineering Research Group

 To accomplish our research goals, our research is organized across the following research lines:

-- Artificial Intelligence and Machine Learning for Software Engineering: How can techniques from artificial intelligence and machine learning be used to improve complex software development tasks?
+- Computational Intelligence for Software Engineering (CISELab): How can Computational Intelligence techniques automate software testing and other complex software development tasks?

 - DevOps: To understand and improve the modern CI/CD and DevOps practices.

 - Software Engineering for Fintech: Develop methods, tools, and technologies to radically innovate the software-intensive financial sector.

 - Software Analytics: How can we harness the massive data modern development and deployment processes generate, as well as Big Code, to increase development productivity and operational efficiency?

 - Software Quality: Help developers in improving the internal and external quality of their software systems.